Section 3 Paralogs Regulation Along 29 Human Tissue

 We load the information coming from Homo sapiens protein complexes definitions.
 That will be used for future analysis.

-<- ComplexSet(organism = "hsapiens",identifier = "SYMBOL") Complexes
+Complexes <- ComplexSet(organism = "hsapiens",identifier = "SYMBOL")3.4 Load Human Paralogs Data

-Now we load paralogs information via the paralogstools
+Now we load paralogs information via the paralogstools package.
+We use

-to remove duplicated pairs.
-The ParalogsSet
+CleanParalogs to remove duplicated pairs.
+The ParalogsSet object

 contains a dataframe called data that basically contains the paralogs